akretisharma/GaiaIntel/README.md

 # GaiaIntel

-GaiaIntel is a mobile application designed to educate users about the role of Artificial Intelligence (AI) in combating climate change, while promoting sustainability and eco-friendly actions.
-The app provides users with facts, quizzes, and a to-do list for actions they can take to reduce their environmental impact.
+GaiaIntel is a mobile application designed to educate users about the role of Artificial Intelligence (AI) in combating climate change while promoting sustainability and eco-friendly actions.
+The app provides users with facts, quizzes, and a to-do list of actions they can take to reduce their negative environmental impact.

 ## Features